daneb/blog/_sermons/romans-eight.md

 - If there is any people that can take advantage of the law and abuse it, it's us.
 - But how beautiful, amazing and wonderful it is, when Christians, who are free from the law, choose to abide in the law and fulfil it for Christ.
+- AS opposed to the O.T Israel, who were commanded to keep the law.
 - Is this not a demonstration of how right the law is, how effectual it can be.
 - Was it not also said of Christ,
 > Mat 5:17  Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.